legal-i/agent-example/README.md

 ### Entity Metadata

-`LegalCase` and `SourceFiles` Entities contain a metadata field to add integration-specific key-value store, with type `string` / `string`.
+The `LegalCase` and `SourceFiles` entities contain a metadata field to add integration-specific key-value store, with type `string` / `string`.
 Defaults can be set in the application config or via environment variables.

-This metadata is also used to override legal-i's processing pipeline on single documents:
+Those property can be used to store arbitrary data, e.g. internal IDs.
+Further, this metadata is also used to override legal-i's processing pipeline the given source file.

+Empty properties are considered as

 ```

-# override the extracted title for this sourcefile. if multiple documents are detected, it is used for all of them
+# override the extracted title for this source file. if multiple documents are detected, it is used for all of them
-legali.metadata.title      			= "Dokumenttitel" 		# Value: String containing the title
+legali.metadata.title = "Dokumenttitel" # value: string containing the title. default extracted value

 # override the detected document type / label
-legali.metadata.doctype    			= "type_medical_report" # Value: one of the document types as string ('type_*')
+legali.metadata.doctype = "type_medical_report" # value: one of the document types as string ('type_*'). default detected value

 # overrides the issue date
-legali.metadata.issuedate    		= "2020-01-01" 			# Value: Date in YYYY-MM-DD as string
+legali.metadata.issuedate = "2020-01-01" # value: date in YYYY-MM-DD as string. default: extracted value

-# disables splitting of this sourcefile into documents
+# disables splitting of this source file into documents
-legali.pipeline.splitting.disabled = "true"  				# Value: "true" or "false", passed as String
+legali.pipeline.splitting.disabled = "true" # value: "true" or "false", passed as string. default: false

 # the customer's internal document type, will be used for the upcoming mapping feature
-legali.mapping.key  				= "InternerDokTyp128" 	# String
+legali.mapping.key = "InternerDokTyp128" # value as string

 # DEBUG

 # Disables the entire processing pipeline for this file (to test APIs)
-legali.pipeline.disabled 			= "true"  				# Value: "true" or "false", passed as string
+legali.pipeline.disabled = "true" # value: "true" or "false", passed as string. default false

 ```